omerwase/Advanced-Lane-Detection/project_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The most difficult part of this project was determining the gradient/color transform used to produce the binary image with lane lines.
 No one technique was sufficient to detect lane lines under varying conditions: lane color (yellow or white), road color, shadows, etc. I expected the gradient, magnitude and direction transforms to produce the best results; however, they were not as good as simply using CIELAB color transform.
-By combining two channels of CIELAB transform, I got the best binary results containing the lanes, and little else.
+By combining two channels of the CIELAB transform, I got the best binary results containing the lanes, and little else.
 Still I expect this is an area where the project could be improved, by using other forms of thresholding and transformation.

 I suspect my calculations for left and right lane curvature is off, due to incorrect meters/pixels ratios.
-However there are within the expected order of magnitude.
+However they are within the expected order of magnitude.

-Based on the output video, I noticed that movements in the car's camera positioning (ie car goes over a bump), creates undesired fluctuations in lane detection.
+Based on the output video, I noticed that movements in the car's camera (ie car goes over a bump), creates undesired fluctuations in lane detection.
 Though not catastrophic, this is something that would need to be addressed for more accurate results.
 Furthermore I found shadows to still be an issue when looking for lane pixels.
 I suspect better color transformtion and thresholding could improve results in this regard.